 3. Fairtrade farmers reduce their use of harmful pesticides

 Pesticides can reduce biodiversity and pollute the water and soil.
-Chemicals used in agriculture can also harm the health of farmers and workers, causing mild symptoms such as headaches and rashes, and long-term problems in the form of nerve diseases and liver damage.
+Chemicals used in agriculture can also harm the health of farmers and workers, from mild symptoms such as headaches and rashes, to long-term problems in the form of nerve diseases and liver damage.
 Fairtrade trains and supports farmers to reduce their use of harmful pesticides and offers training on how to adopt organic pest control and use natural fertilisers.

 Carbon footprint isn’t the only environmental issue that is being addressed on Fairtrade flower farms.
-Some farms are collecting rainwater for irrigation, whilst others are using wetlands to purify the water that comes out of the greenhouses, through a series of carefully constructed and efficient pools.
+Some farms are collecting rainwater for irrigation, whilst others are using wetlands to purify the water that comes out of the greenhouses through a series of carefully constructed and efficient pools.
 This not only purifies the water so that there is no water pollution, but it is cyclical; the water is re-used for watering the plants again and again.